reevolutiva/twchr-dev/readme.txt

 * Compatible with Woocommerce, Learndash and most plugins and themes.
 * Twitch *API Helix* Enabled

 NOTE: Use of this plugin requires the full understanding and acceptance of Twitch Interactive, Inc. terms of service.
-This is an unofficial WordPress integration and Twitcher$
+This is an unofficial WordPress integration.
+Twitcher.pro is a conjuntas.club plugin.

 = Links =
 *   <a href="https://twitcher.pro/" title="">HomePage</a>